Milo-sipper/forensics-101/An Introduction.md

 - ``just_cat_the_firefly``
 -  Ryan (you may know me by whatever sean't calls me)
 ###### why am i making this?
 I  am making this because I want to to pass down forens to the next gen (as it stands, I am the only forens main in CCT).
-Another reason is because I am year 6 in 2025, and I about to step down (actually, I would have probably stepped down by the time you are reading this), and i owe a lot to CCT.
+Another reason is because I am year 6 in 2025, and about to step down (I would have probably disappeared by the time you are reading this), and i owe a lot to CCT.
 I hope by writing this guide, i hope i can help future forens mains have a less painful journey when learning forens.

 I know you have a lot of questions, and yep ill answer them in due time.
 But like before you continue, i would just want to let u know what you really are getting yourself into
 ## Forenshits is: